-For the above reasons, the audit team considered the liability for remaining coverage for life insurance contracts not measured under PAA to be a key audit matter. and manual controls within the process of measuring the LRC, including those over:
+For the above reasons, the audit team considered the liability for remaining coverage for life insurance contracts not measured under PAA to be a key audit matter.

-- creating and updating actuarial assumptions; - quality of underlying data, including completeness of the insurance policy portfolio data used; and - o integrity of the actuarial model for PVFCFs: - performing a retrospective assessment of the Company's cash flow model estimates by comparing the prior year's cash flow predictions to the actual outcomes; - testing, on a sample basis, the relevance and reliability of the key data elements used in the cash flow projections by reference to underlying insurance policies; - challenging the key actuarial assumptions used by the Company, as follows: - mortality and morbidity rates, lapse ratios and cost per policy - by reference to Company's historical studies or external market data; - coverage units by independent recalculation for a sample of contracts using underlying insurance policy data; - discount rates primarily by reference to risk free rates obtained from publicly available external sources; - based on the outcome from the preceding procedures, independently estimating the RA and CSM as at 31 December 2023 for the entire insurance portfolio; - Examining whether the LRC-related disclosures in the financial statements appropriately address the qualitative and quantitative requirements of the relevant financial reporting standards.
+- mortality and morbidity rates, lapse ratios and cost per policy - by reference to Company's historical studies or external market data; - coverage units by independent recalculation for a sample of contracts using underlying insurance policy data; - discount rates primarily by reference to risk free rates obtained from publicly available external sources; - based on the outcome from the preceding procedures, independently estimating the CSM as at 31 December 2024 for the entire insurance portfolio; - Examining whether the LRC-related disclosures in the financial statements appropriately address the qualitative and quantitative requirements of the relevant financial reporting standards.